jaideepchilukuri/jaideepch/fsrdev-extension/README.md

 ![Redirect Tool](/readmeImages/redirector.png)

-Separate settings will allow you to change the version of the client's config file that is loaded (3), forcing the SDK to run either the production or staging config file.
+Separate settings will allow you to change the version of the client's config file that is loaded (3), forcing the SDK to run a config file from a different container.

 **This can be used in combination with the Asset Redirection tool, running in Localhost, Development, or Production Setup.
 It can also be used while redirecting to an alternate Web SDK version #**